TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 | size      | The size on disc in bytes of this bloom file                       | uint64     |
 | width     | The width of the bloom filter                                      | uint64     |

-## ChunkAddresses
+## ChunkAddress

 <!-- markdownlint-disable MD033 MD036 MD041 -->
 The `addresses` data model is produced by `chifra chunks` and represents the records found in the addresses table of each Unchained Index chunk.
 The `offset` and `count` fields represent the location and number of records in the `appearances` table to which the address table is related.

-The following commands produce and manage ChunkAddresses:
+The following commands produce and manage ChunkAddress:

 - [chifra chunks](/chifra/admin/#chifra-chunks)

-ChunkAddresses consist of the following fields:
+ChunkAddress consist of the following fields:

 | Field   | Description                                                               | Type       |
 | ------- | ------------------------------------------------------------------------- | ---------- |